 She began working with a team of experts to create a self-propelled wheelchair that would work underwater; Sue wanted to change the way people looked at disability.
 She discussed the idea of scuba diving without actually leaving the wheelchair with engineers and dive experts, and most were skeptical of the idea at first, as they thought wheelchairs are not designed to go through water and feared the chair would go into a spin after the dive.
 Austin persisted and it was her perseverance and passion for the project which convinced the experts to push their minds past their preconceived notions about wheelchairs.
 Eventually, the team found a way to make Sue’s dream into a reality, resulting in a spectacular invention.

-In 2012, she was asked to be a part of the cultural Olympiad in Britain, a celebration of arts leading up to the Olympic and Paralympic games.
+In 2012, Olympic and Paralympic games.
 The work she created for the event, called “Creating the Spectacle” was a groundbreaking series of live art and video works of her underwater wheelchair.
 In re-purposing her wheelchair to create fantastical art, Sue Austin was able to reshape how many people look at disability.

 Her wheelchair, also known as “The Powerchair,” freed her from the shackles and helped her to not only increase her own independence but inspired others to do the same.
 We cannot thank Sue Austin enough for the hard work and dedication she has put towards creating a better understanding of the wheelchair community.
 A Wheelchair doesn’t symbolize disability anymore.